nc-katherine-hurst/be1-katas/04_politeRequests.md

 # politeRequests

-This function takes in three arguments
+This function takes in three arguments:

   - A string which is an instruction, with a "%" in place of a person's name.
 Eg. "Feed the cat %"
   - An array of names, e.g. `["Katherine", "Tim", "Caz", "Zanna"]`
   - A boolean which determines whether or not the returned instructions will be polite, with "please" added before their name.

 It must return an array of instruction strings, with the % replaced with each  of the names in the array in turn.
 If the boolean is `true`, each instruction must also have "please" added to the string before their name.